neuralnishan/Application_Of_Blockchain_For_A_Secure_Online_Telemedicine/README.md

 Any suggestion and feedback is welcome.
 You can message me on facebook
 - [Contact on Facebook](https://fb.com/)
 - [Subscribe my Channel On Youtube](https://youtube.com/)

+## Coinbase Commerce
+Coinbase Commerce is a business digital payment solution provided by Coinbase that enables retailers to accept crypto payments in various digital currencies.
+They accept Bitcoin, Bitcoin Cash, DAI, Ethereum, Litecoin, Dogecoin, and USD Coin at the time of writing.
+Coinbase Commerce integrates easily into your online application and eliminates the headache of dealing with cryptocurrency payments.Coinbase and Coinbase Commerce are not synonymous.
+Coinbase is a cryptocurrency exchange and wallet manager, whereas Coinbase Commerce is a merchant-facing digital payment service provider.

+The Coinbase Commerce API accepts cryptocurrency payments in two ways: Coinbase Charges and Coinbase Checkout.

+## Benefits of Coinbase Fees:
+1. `highly customizable`
+2. `ability to programmatically attach metadata`

+## Advantages of Coinbase Checkout:
+1. `works out of the box`
+1. `dashboard product management`
+3. `embedded checkout`

+We suggest the Charges API for most applications because it is customizable.
+This trumps the convenience of the Checkout API.
+If you're selling a set product and customisation isn't important, you can utilize the Checkout API.